bgoonz/jamstack-projects/adrianne-personal-8f027/src/pages/index.md

     bg_color: light
 template: advanced
 seo:
-  title: 'Adrienne Wilson: Professional Editing and Copywriting'
+  title: "Adrienne Wilson: Professional Editing and Copywriting"
   description: >-
     A team of writers that provide professional services for Editing, Copywriting and Proofreading